COMPASS-DOE/tempest-exp-feom-ConnorSULI/1-data/TMP_Cond_Files/Readme_TMP_Chemical.txt

 2x, 3x, 4x, 5x, and 7x diluted

 The 4x dilution had the smallest % difference from the undiluted sea water

+I used a Firesting GO2 oxygen meter to measure O2%.

+Did not use the thermometer attachment but set it for 25 degrees celsius